analogdevicesinc/doctools/docs/docs_guidelines/index.rst

 .. tip::

-    Pay attention to the log output, since a warnings is thrown for each reference not found.
+    Pay attention to the log output, since warnings is thrown for each reference not found.

 External references work with any kind of references, such as *ref*, *doc*, *envvar*, *token*, *term*, *numref* and *keyword*.